 1. Anti-inflammatory properties

-Golden chanterelle mushroom contains pyrogallol, flavonoids, and polysaccharides which possess significant wound-healing and anti-inflammatory properties which, therefore, helps in repairing epidermal layer, increased collagen production and cure wounds (7, 8).
+One of the Chanterelle mushroom health benefits is it contains pyrogallol, flavonoids, and polysaccharides which possess significant wound-healing and anti-inflammatory properties which, therefore, helps in repairing the epidermal layer, increased collagen production, and cure wounds (7, 8).

 2. Chanterelle mushrooms are rich in vitamins